-The mapping between the RF reference frequency on the channel raster and the corresponding resource element is given in Table 5.4.2.2-1 and can be used to identify the RF channel position.
+The mapping between the RF reference frequency on the channel raster and the frequency location of the subcarrier of the corresponding resource element of a resource grid of a carrier supported by the RF channel is given in Table 5.4.2.2-1 and can be used to identify the RF channel position.
 The mapping depends on the total number of RBs that are allocated in the channel and applies to both UL and DL.
 The mapping must apply to at least one numerology supported by the UE.